Poecilia chica: Description

 Females are the larger sex, growing to 42 mm.
 Generally lighter in color, they have up to six rows of orange spots on their sides and yellow to orange anal and dorsal fins.
 Some have turquoise-colored abdomens and golden-olive-colored backs.

 Up to 30 mm long, males have longer fins and more intense colors, with black-margined dorsal and caudal fins and four or five rows of golden to orange spots on the sides of the body.
 The dominant male is especially colorful, with his entire body and the dorsal and caudal fins becoming black and the gonopodium orange.
 He also exhibits a purplish blue or turquoise sheen.
 The dominant male's striking color change is unique in the subgenus Mollienesia.

 Distribution and habitat

 Poecilia chica is known only from Mexico's southwestern state of Jalisco, where it is found in three separate, small drainages on the Pacific slope: the Cutzamala River, the Purificación River, and a northern tributary to the Chacala River.

+Poecilia chica inhabits low-elevation streams (approximately 250–450 m), typically slight during the dry season, flowing over substrates of sand, silt, rock, mud, leaves, and brush.
+Water clarity varies from clear to easily muddied.
 Juveniles inhabit quieter and shallower habitats featuring dense stands of vegetation such as Ceratophyllum, green algae, and water hyacinth.
-Adults prefer slowly flowing, 30-60 cm deep waters in the shade of trees and over rocky or gravelly bottom with only a sparse algal cover.
+Adults prefer slowly flowing, 30-105 cm deep waters in the shade of trees and over rocky or gravelly bottom with only a sparse algal cover.
 The species shares its habitats with Poeciliopsis turneri, Ilyodon xantusi, and Xenotaenia resolanae.

 Reproduction

 Poecilia chica is a livebearer, meaning that females give birth to live fry.
-Every 25 to 43 days, the female produces 1 to 50 young, more during the warmer part of the year.
+Reproduction appears to be prolonged: females produce between 1 and 50 offspring per brood, with intervals ranging from 25 to 43 days in wild-caught females.
+Ffemales can be pregnant throughout much of the year, but more fry is produced in warmer months.